windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/4_bash_quickstart/index.md

 ## Run!

-Now let's look at what users of this script will do.
-Click on the **[Deploy](../../../core_concepts/0_draft_and_deploy/index.md)** button to load this script.
+Now let's look at what users of the script will do.
+Click on the **[Deploy](../../../core_concepts/0_draft_and_deploy/index.md)** button to load the script.
 You'll see the user input form we defined earlier.

 Fill in the input field, then hit "Run".
 You should see a run view, as well as your logs.
 All script runs are also available in the [Runs][app-runs] menu on